sou-chat-Git/Frontend_Code_Editor/README.md

-This is a simple live code editor that allows you to write HTML, CSS, and JavaScript code and see the results instantly.The features are:
->Edit HTML, CSS, and JavaScript code in separate sections.
->Live preview of code changes in the output iframe.
->Font Awesome icons for visual appeal.
+This is a simple live code editor that allows you to write HTML, CSS, and JavaScript code and see the results instantly.There are 3 separate sections for the HTML, CSS and Javascript codes on the left side.
+You can see the live preview of the code changes on the output iframe present in the right side.
+Font Awesome icons have been used for visual appeal.